Mathematics

 Mathematics at St. Olaf is interesting, exciting, accessible, and an appropriate area of study for all students.
 Each year, seven to ten percent of graduating seniors complete mathematics majors.
 The department offers courses representing various mathematical perspectives: theoretical and applied, discrete and continuous, algebraic and geometric, and more.
 Our faculty also teach courses in statistics, computer science, and mathematics education.

-A concentration in statistics and data science as well as a major in computer science are also available.
+Majors in statistics and data science and computer science are also available.
 Courses in these areas are taught by faculty from the Department of Mathematics, Statistics, and Computer Science.
 For more information on these, consult the separate listings under Statistics and Data Science and Computer Science.

 Overview of the Major